zerodevapp/zerodev-docs/docs/create-wallets/overview.md

 ```

 Of course, the beauty of ZeroDev is that it can do *more* than a regular wallet.
 Check out the ["Use AA Wallets"](/use-wallets/overview) document for all smart wallet features.

+When using ZeroDev with Wagmi-based solutions such as RainbowKit, you can also use ZeroDev with a Wagmi API.
+See the integration docs with those specific solutions for details.